ufsit/documents/constitution.md

 ### Section A. General Meetings

-The general membership of the organization shall meet at least once per month during the fall and spring semesters, and at least once during the summer semester.
+The general membership of the organization shall meet at least once per month during the fall and spring semesters.

 ### Section B. Officer Meetings